mainmatter/mainmatter.com/blog/_posts/2017-10-24-high-level-assertions-with-qunit-dom.md

 #### qunit-dom-codemod

-During the EmberFest conference we realized that while a lot of people would probably appreciate what we had built nobody would go over the thousands of existing assertions and rewrite them all to use `qunit-dom`.
+During the EmberFest conference we realized that while a lot of people would probably appreciate what we had built, nobody would go over their thousands of existing assertions and rewrite them all to use `qunit-dom`.
 Since a lot of the existing assertions in our client projects followed similar patterns we figured it might be possible to build a [codemod](https://medium.com/airbnb-engineering/turbocharged-javascript-refactoring-with-codemods-b0cae8b326b9) that did most of the rewriting automatically for us.

-After that initial though we started working and after only a few minutes we already had a working proof-of-concept including passing tests.
+After that initial thought we started working and after only a few minutes we already had a working proof-of-concept including passing tests.
 Since then we have put in some more work into the codemod and are happy to share it with you at <https://github.com/simplabs/qunit-dom-codemod>.